 Here are ten tips to drive more traffic and generate more business for your blog page:

 1. Choose a topic relevant to the industry

 If you are in the IT industry, household appliances, e-learning, financial services, health and fitness, automobiles, banking, accounting services, agri-business or any other business category, it is better to topics that are relevant to your business or industry.
 An IT services company should be writing on topics related to IT industry and not consumer products, movies, personal finance or food recipes however popular the topics may be.

-Your customers are better served if the topics are very relevant to them, addresses a problem they face or help them use your services better.
+Your customers are better served if the topics are very relevant to them, address a problem they face or help them use your services better.
 Nobody reads a blog page just for the sake of reading or to find an amazing piece of literature as in a novel or short story.
 The two most important question to address when writing a blog page is: how unique is the topic and how will it help my target audience.